Isaac Gascoyne: Political career

 In 1796, Gascoyne was elected as a Member of Parliament for Liverpool, succeeding his elder brother, Bamber Gascoyne.
 While there, he used his position to strongly oppose the abolition of the Slave Trade and the Reform Act 1832.
-He also opposed both the abolition of bull-baiting and Catholic Emancipation.
+He also opposed both Catholic Emancipation and the abolition of bull-baiting.

 In 1811, Gascoyne received a number of petitions from Liverpool resident John Bellingham, calling for him to take up his claim for compensation from the British government for a period of imprisonment he had suffered in Russia.
 In May 1812, Bellingham entered the lobby of the House of Commons and shot Prime Minister Spencer Perceval dead.
 Gascoyne was able to recognise Bellingham, providing leads in the immediate aftermath.

 In 1831, Gascoyne moved a motion opposing a reduction of the seats allocated to England.
 The Government opposed this, holding that it was necessary to address the over-representation of England.
 When Gascoyne's motion was carried, the Government called the 1831 general election, in an attempt to gain a clear majority for reform.

 Gascoyne lost his seat on 4 May after the 1831 election, and died on 26 August 1841 at 71 South Audley Street, London, from an inflammation in his bowels.
 He was buried in Kensal Green Cemetery, London.

 Personal life and family

 He has an extensive biographical entry in the Dictionary of National Biography.

-Isaac Gascoyne was the father of General Ernest Frederick Gascoyne, of Raby Hall, Liverpool (1796–1867), who is the great-great-great-grandfather of Bamber Gascoigne.
+Isaac Gascoyne was the father of General Ernest Frederick Gascoyne, of Raby Hall, Liverpool (1796–1867), who was the great-great-great-grandfather of television presenter Bamber Gascoigne.

 His daughter Charlotte Gascoyne married on 13 October 1821 Rear Admiral Hon.
 George Pryse Campbell (1793 – 12 January 1858), son of John Campbell of Cawdor, 1st Baron Cawdor of Castlemartin, and Lady Isabella Caroline Howard.